-The hydrogeology major in the Department of Geosciences at Western Michigan University will give you a strong background in math and the sciences, focusing on geology and hydrogeology.
+The hydrogeology major will give you a strong background in math and the sciences, focusing on geology and hydrogeology.
 This major prepares you to enter both the job market and graduate programs as hydrogeologists.

 The group science minor is recommended.
 Although the minor is 26 credit hours, 18 to 22 of those hours are taken as part of the hydrogeology major and are double-counted for the minor.
 Hence it only takes an additional four to eight hours to earn the minor.